openebs/lvm-localpv/design/monitoring/capacity_monitor.md

 - Total Used Capacity for all PVCs on a node is the aggregate used capacity of all LVs on that node.
 Run the command to get the used capacity (lv_used) of an LV. `lvs -o lv_size,data_percent,snap_percent,metadata_percent <lv_full_name>`.
 Run the command without <lv_full_name> to fetch for all LVs.

 ##### Usage-based Metrics
-- Read IOPs
+- Read IOPs: Number of read requests completed per second from the LV.
-- Write IOPs
+- Write IOPs: Number of write requests completed per second to the LV.
-- Read Throughput
+- Read Throughput: Number of Bytes read per second from the LV.
-- Write Throughput
+- Write Throughput: Number of Bytes written per second to the LV.
-- Read Latency
+- Read Latency: Average time in milliseconds for read requests issued to the LV to be served.
-- Write Latency
+- Write Latency: Average time in milliseconds for write requests issued to the LV to be served.
-- Outstanding IOs
+- Outstanding IOs: The number of read and write requests that were queued to the LV and not yet served.
-- Status
+- Status: Status of LV indicates if it is 'Active' or 'Not available'.

 Since each LV corresponds to a device-mapper volume on the node, the performance statistics like IOPs, Throughput, Latency and Outstanding IOs can be obtained by running the standard `iostat -x` command on the node.
 The Status of each LV can be obtained from the `lvs -o lv_active <lv_full_name>` command output.
-When an LV is available, its status will show as 'Active', else it may show as 'Not Available'.
+When an LV is available, its status will show as 'Active', else it may show as 'Not available'.

 #### Metrics Export